This is something that cannot be stressed enough. You always need to be on the lookout for the latest scams.

 One thing to watch for with phishing attacks are typos.
 Criminals are typically careless with spelling and grammar.
 If you receive an email or notification from a reputable company, it should not contain typos.
 Take our phishing IQ test to see if you can spot a fake email.

 Use unique passwords

 Many people use the same password for multiple websites.
 This is a terrible mistake.
 If your credentials are stolen from one site, and you use the same username and/or password on others, it’s easy for the cybercriminal to get into each account.
 Click here to find out how to create hack-proof passwords.

 Safeguard sensitive data

 Unsuspecting people are mistakenly handing over sensitive information to scammers all too often.
 If you receive an unsolicited email, do not send payment or reply with personal information.
 You don’t want it to fall into the hands of criminals.

-If a company that you do business with on a regular basis emails you and asks for personal information, type the company’s official web address into your browser and go there directly to be safe.
-And don’t fall for threatening emails like this one from an unknown source that demands payment for unsubstantiated claims.
+If a company you do business with regularly emails you and asks for personal information, type the company’s official web address into your browser and go there directly to be safe.
+And don’t fall for threatening emails like this from an unknown source demanding payment for unsubstantiated claims.
 It’s most likely a scam.